-While studying the past, you will encounter a wide range of words, names, people, places and dates that you have not encountered before.
+While studying the past, you will encounter a wide range of words, names, people, places and dates that are new to you.
 Before you can develop the more complex historical skills, you should attain familiarity with new information.

 The simplest way to do this is to focus on one individual and event, and answer questions that start with the following words: